h15200/notes/kafka_and_confluent.md

 - a distributed architecture where it can be run as a cluster on different machines.

-  - when a new cluster (computer) is added to the system, the logs are distributed evenly again (lke adding a new server)
+  - when a new cluster (computer) is added to the system, the logs are distributed evenly again (like adding a new server)

 - with this system, all you need to get data is to subscribe to the topic.